gavynriebau/xor/README.md

     -i, --input <FILE>             The file from which input data will be read, if omitted, and the "recursive" option isn't used, input will be read from stdin.
     -k, --key <KEY>                The file containing the key data, or a provided string, against which input will be XOR'd.
                                    This should be larger than the given input data or will need to be repeated to encode the input data.
-    -m, --mode <mode>              The operating mode (i.e. whether encrypting or decrypting).
-                                   Only applicable when encrypting directories and affects how the file will be renamed.
-                                   When in encrypt mode, names are xor'd then converted to hex strings.
-                                   When in decrypt mode, names are parsed from hex strings then xor'd to restore the original name. [default: e]  [values: e, d]
     -o, --output <FILE>            The file to which encoded data will be written, if omitted output will be written to stdout.
                                    It's recommended to write output to a file for cases where the encoded data contains non-unicode characters which would otherwise not be printed to the console.
     -r, --recursive <DIRECTORY>    Recursively encrypt / decrypt files and subfolders starting at the given directory.